Rural Development Programme for England (RDPE)

 1. The Single Payment Scheme (SPS) - introduced in 2003 as part of the Common Agricultural Policy (CAP) reform and is now the European Union's main agricultural subsidy scheme.
 If you are a farmer in England who meets the SPS rules, you can apply to the Rural Payments Agency (RPA) for SPS payments.
-For more information visit the Business Link website, which provides detailed but easy to follow guides on SPS.
+For more information visit the Defra website, which provides detailed but easy to follow guides on SPS.
 To go directly to the RPA website please click here.

 Or call the RPA Single Payment Scheme helpline on 0845 603 7777.

 2. Environmental Stewardship (ES) is an agri-environmental schemes funded by Natural England.
 Farmers and other land managers in England receive payment for delivering effective environmental management on their land.

 Environmental Stewardship has three elements: